 Ever heard of food that actually fought germs?
 Honey has antibacterial properties that are quite unique to it.
 When bees create honey, they produce hydrogen peroxide, a compound that deters the growth of microorganisms.
 This compound makes it nearly impossible for germs to grow.

 Take Manuka for example.
 It is a special type of honey grown from the Manuka bush in New Zealand.
-It contains high concentrations of a compound called methylgloxal (MG), which can kill a wide range of bacteria.
+It contains high concentrations of a compound called methylglyoxal (MG), which can kill a wide range of bacteria.

 4. It Can Heal Wounds And Burns

 Because Manuka contains high concentrations of MG it’s usually used as a topical medication to treat minor wounds and burns.
-The methylgloxal in Manuka has been known to combat microorganisms like E.Coli and S. Aureus.
+The methylglyoxal in Manuka has been known to combat microorganisms like E.Coli and S. Aureus.
 Studies have shown that the application of this type of honey improves the healing of mild to moderate burns.
 It provides an ideal environment for skin regeneration and healing and is pretty useful in treating skin ulcers, too.

 5. It Can Get Rid Of Cough And Sore Throat